-InstaSafe is one of the few innovators from India, with high ambitions.
-Our execution capability is recognised by making it to the "Deloitte India Fast 50 & APAC Fast 500", with a consistent growth in revenue of over 103% consistently over the last 3 years.
-InstaSafe continues to ramp and grew 156% YoY in Revenue, while constantly striving to become capital efficient.
-InstaSafe has been able to reduce its losses by 21% YoY.
+InstaSafe got recognised for the second time by Deloitte India Fast 50 & APAC Fast 500, with consistent growth in revenue of over 337% consistently over the last 3 years.
+InstaSafe continues to ramp and grew over 105% YoY in Revenue, and proudly turned profitable.